spacetelescope/webbpsf/docs/index.rst

 * Model any detector effects such as pixel MTF, intrapixel sensitivity variations, interpixel capacitance, or any noise sources.
 Add those separately with your favorite detector model code.

+.. admonition:: How to cite WebbPSF

+    In addition to this documentation, WebbPSF is described in `Perrin et al. 2012, "Simulating point spread functions for the James Webb Space Telescope with WebbPSF", <http://adsabs.harvard.edu/abs/2012SPIE.8442E..3DP>`_ Proc SPIE 8842, and in Perrin 2011, `Improved PSF Simulations for JWST: Methods, Algorithms, and Validation <Improved_PSFs_for_Webb.pdf>`_ , JWST Technical report JWST-STScI-002469.

+    In particular, the SPIE paper gives a broad overview, while the Technical Report document describes in more detail the relevant optical physics, explains design decisions and motivation for WebbPSF's architecture, and presents extensive validation tests demonstrating consistency between WebbPSF and other PSF simulation packages used throughout the JWST project.

+    Users of WebbPSF are encouraged to cite one of those references.

+Getting Started with WebbPSF
+----------------------------

 The WebbPSF software system is composed of two Python packages: a lower-level optical propagation library (:py:mod:`POPPY <poppy>`) plus an implementation of the JWST instruments using that library (:py:mod:`WebbPSF <webbpsf>`).
 This documentation explains the programming interfaces and graphical user interface of WebbPSF, as well as providing a :ref:`quick overview <poppy_overiew>` of POPPY.

-Getting Started with WebbPSF
-----------------------------

 .. toctree::
    :maxdepth: 1